xhostcom/bootstrap-vue-starter/Readme.md

 ## Introduction

-Vue CLI3 Bootstrap 4 starter with Bootstrap Vue, Bootstrap, Sass and header/footer Enabled for basic Sass/Scss in vue.config.js
+Vue CLI3 Bootstrap 4 starter with Bootstrap Vue, Bootstrap, Sass and header/footer, router with dummy lander route and component
+Enabled for basic Sass/Scss in vue.config.js

 ## Demo